maalbadri/Accurate-large-scale-modelling-of-GrapheneOxide/README.md

 ## DDEC parametrisation

 DFT calculations of the above `.xyz` output can be performed using the ONETEP electronic structure calculation package.
 The ONETEP code version 6 is available from www.onetep.org.
-Instructions for implementing Density derived electrostatic and chemical (DDEC) electron density partitioning are available [here](https://www.onetep.org/pmwiki/uploads/Main/Documentation/ddec.pdf).
+Instructions for implementing Density Derived Electrostatic and Chemical (DDEC) electron density partitioning are available [here](https://www.onetep.org/pmwiki/uploads/Main/Documentation/ddec.pdf).

 The Lennard-Jones parameters can be calculated using the Tkatchenko-Scheffler relations using the [QUBEKit](https://github.com/qubekit/QUBEKit) package.
 Installation and instructions are available [here](https://github.com/qubekit/QUBEKit#qubekit-commands-custom-start-and-end-points-single-molecule).